-With the support from a group of project volunteers including representatives from the Wisbech Society, Street Pride, WISARD and Town Council, The High Street Project is updating the existing Merchants’ Trail, refreshing the information on some of the locations, creating a new map and adding new elements to include the High Street to bring it up to date.
-We will also be including a new “stop” on the trail at the Wisbech General Cemetery which is also receiving a grant from HLF to renovate the chapel.
+With the support from a group of project volunteers including representatives from the Wisbech Society, Street Pride and WISARD, The High Street Project has funded an update of the existing Merchants’ Trail, refreshing the information on some of the locations and creating a new map to bring it up to date.
+We have also included a new “stop” on the trail at the Wisbech General Cemetery which has recently been renovated with a grant from the National Lottery Heritage Fund.

-Read a blog from one of the project volunteers Dr Eric Somerville to find out how the update is progressing.
+Read a blog from one of the project volunteers Dr Eric Somerville written during the early stages of the trail development.